 Garden Safety for Kids

-Equally, make children aware of dangerous plants and the hazards of eating them (see: 'Which Garden Plants are Safe for Children?' for more info).
-Some plants can also cut quite badly such as pampas grass whose long stems are extremely sharp and can easily slice your hand.
+Equally, make children aware of dangerous plants and the hazards of eating them.
+Some plants, such as pampas grass, have long stems that are extremely sharp.
 Also point out things like holly or roses, which have pointy leaves and thorns.

 Toys, Equipment and Surfaces